xeoron/frenamer/README.md

     			Set -f for substitution: -f='s/bar/foo/'
     -ns		    Do not sanitize find and replace data.
     			Note: this is turned off when -x mode is active.
-	-id		    Ignore changing directory names.
+	-id		    Filter: Ignore changing directory names.
-	-tdn		Target directory names, only.
+	-tdn		Filter: target directory names, only.
-	-tf=xxx		Filter target files by filesize that are at least X big.
+	-e=xxx		Filter: target only files with file extension XXX -tf=xxx		Filter: target files by filesize that are at least X big.
 Example 1b, 10.24kb, or 42.02mb.
-	-tst=xxx	Filter target filesize type only.
+	-tfu=xxx	Filter: target filesize unit only.
 Choose one of these:
     			[B]bytes,     [KB]kilobyte, [MB]megabytes, [GB]gigabyte,
     			[TB]terabyte, [PB]petabyte, [EB]exabyte, [ZB]zettabyte, [YB]yottabyte.
 	-sa		    Sequential append a number: Starting at 1 append the count number to a filename.